 - a.
-The findings of compliance with Ordinance standards in the staff and consultant review letters, and the conditions and items listed in those letters and in the Special land Use approval being addressed on the Final Site Plan; - b.
-Full replacement of the trees being removed in accordance with the ordinance; provided, however, that the applicant shall be permitted to replace the trees on other properties within the Beck North Corporate Park development, or on other properties owned/developed by the applicant; - c. (additional conditions here if any)
+The findings of compliance with Ordinance standards in the staff and consultant review letters, and the conditions and items listed in those letters being addressed on the Final Site Plan; and - b. (additional conditions here if any)

 (This motion is made because the plan is otherwise in compliance with Chapter 37 of the Code of Ordinances and all other applicable provisions of the Ordinance.)